cssreddyharsha/royale-ros/README.md

     <td>string</td>
     <td>-</td>
     <td>
-      pmd-based Royale cameras encapsulate a set of camera and imager settings into the notion of a "use case".
+      pmd-based Argus cameras encapsulate a set of camera and imager settings into the notion of a "use case".
 These use cases give a name to a set of prepackaged parameter settings.
 This parameter allows for setting a particular use case on the camera at nodelet startup time.
 The use case